Start your morning off right with a stack of small batch Chocolate Chip Pancakes For Two made from scratch with cinnamon and clove.

 Did you catch that?
 You literally measure out 1/4 of an egg.
 Raise your hand if you want to do that.

 And if you’re making pancakes for one, you can easily freeze the extras for another morning.
+Your future self will thank you.

-Ingredients For Pancakes For Two
+Ingredients For Small Batch Pancakes

+These pancakes for two are made from scratch.
+No baking mixes or Bisquick needed!
 You just need the following basic pantry ingredients:

 • All-purpose flour: Helps thicken your batter.